wencakisa/school-practice/README.md

-# Software-Assurance-old
+# school-practice
-Homeworks for ELSYS' Software Assurance (2015/2016) [ just for practice ]
+Tasks for my programming classes in school.
+Just for practice.